-- The completed Graduate Studies Application for Admissions. (\$25.00 fee waived if completed online.) - 2.
-Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
+- 1. The completed Graduate Studies Application for Admissions. - Transcripts will be accepted from a college or university accredited by the Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from a college or university reflecting: - a.
-A Bachelor's degree with a major in music. - b.
-A minimum cumulative GPA of 2.9 or higher on a 4.0 point scale.
+A Bachelor's degree. - b.
+A minimum GPA of 2.75 on a 4-point scale. \Cases where a student attended multiple undergraduate institutions may be required to submit additional transcripts from those institutions. - c.
+A copy of the applicant's current teaching license - 3.
+International applicants must complete the above requirements in addition to the International applicant requirements explained in the Graduate Catalog.